vietor/agtags/README.md

 Set global key bindings for agtags.

-Get file path in **aproject-rootdir**.

 **agtags-update-root (root)**

+It simply modify env **GTAGSROOT**.
-Set ROOT directory of the project for agtags. it simply set env **GTAGSROOT**.
+Set ROOT directory of the project for agtags.

 **agtags-update-parser (&optional parser)**

+It simply modify env **GTAGSLABEL**.
-Set parser to PARSER for agtags or smart parser it. it simply set env **GTAGSLABEL**.
+Set parser to PARSER for agtags or smart parser it.
+The order of precedence is 'new-ctags' -> 'pygments' -> 'ctags' -> 'default'.

 Bind Keys
 -------